-This Fernkloof specimen of Metalasia erubescens is finding the December weather a bit taxing, judged by the yellowness of the foliage.
-Winter rain will turn the leaves greener.
-The stems higher up on the plant are covered in narrow, hairy, twisted leaves, sometimes growing in tufts.
-Lower stem parts may become bare as older leaves drop off.
-Leaves may be as short as 2 mm or as long as 1,8 cm.
+This Fernkloof Metalasia erubescens plant is finding the December weather taxing, judged by the yellowness of its foliage.
+Winter rain will turn the leaves green.
+The upper stems are covered in narrow, hairy, twisted leaves, sometimes growing in tufts.
+Lower stem parts tend to become bare as older leaves drop off.
+Leaves may be as short as 2 mm or as long as 18 mm.
 The plant is covered in white and woolly hairs.

-The distribution of this species is Western Cape coastal flats and slopes from Kleinmond to Agulhas.
-The habitat is fynbos in sandy soil (Bean and Johns, 2005).
+The distribution of this species is Western Cape coastal flats and slopes from Elgin and Kleinmond to Caledon and Agulhas.
+The habitat is fynbos in sandy soil.
+The species is not considered to be threatened in its habitat early in the twenty first century (Bean and Johns, 2005; http://redlist.sanbi.org).